-Achieving the required quality for the conduct of pharmacovigilance processes and their outcomes by an organisation is intrinsically linked with the availability of a sufficient number of competent and appropriately qualified and trained personnel.
-All personnel involved in the performance of pharmacovigilance activities shall receive initial and continued training.
-The organisation shall keep training plans and records for documenting, maintaining and developing the competencies of personnel.
-Training plans should be based on training needs assessment and should be subject to monitoring.
-The training should support continuous improvement of relevant skills, application of scientific progress and professional development and ensure that staff members have the appropriate qualifications, understanding of relevant pharmacovigilance requirements as well as experience for the assigned tasks and responsibilities.
+It is a fact that the availability of a sufficient number of competent, qualified and trained personnel is intrinsically linked with the achievement of the required quality in respect of the pharmacovigilance process and its outcomes.
+Therefore, personnel involved in the performance of pharmacovigilance activities shall receive initial and post-appointment training.
+The registration holder shall develop and keep training plans, their records and also maintain and develop the competencies of personnel involved.
+Training plans should be based on training needs assessment and should be subject to continuous monitoring.
+The training should support continuous improvement of relevant skills, application of scientific progress and professional development and ensure that staff members understand relevant pharmacovigilance requirements as elaborated in rules and guidelines.